 Sore Spin Bones

-My advice – just go try it!
-Arrive early and don’t be afraid to ask others for help or to tell the instructor you are new.
 They can show you how to properly adjust your bike and discuss how to adjust tension on the bike during the class to get the best workout.
+As I mentioned at the beginning of my post, it is not uncommon to have sore spin bones or a sore spin bum after picking up spinning workouts.

 Monday’s class went well overall.
 I am hoping to start going to class at least once a week during the winter months.
 For me spin class is a great form of cardio.
 It’s hard for me to get a good sweat going on my own using a bike or the elliptical.
 I find a structured class helps push me.